Johannes van Walbeeck: Governor of the Netherlands Antilles.

-In 1638, he and Le Grand were sent to Brazil, while Jacob Pietersz Tolck took over his position as governor although van Walbeeck remained political director of Curaçao for the next several years.
+In 1638, he and Le Grand were sent to Brazil, while Jacob Pietersz Tolck took over his position as governor although Van Walbeeck remained political director of Curaçao for the next several years.
 He stayed in Brazil as a member of the Hoge Raad until 1642, after which he returned to Holland again to give advice on the forthcoming expedition under Hendrick Brouwer to establish a trading base in Chile.
 He went back to Brazil, being mentioned as elder of the Reformed Church there.
-In 1647 he left Brazil.
-Maybe he died in the Netherlands, as he lived in Amsterdam when his wife was buried there on 29 April 1649.
+In 1647 he left Brazil and maybe died in the Netherlands, as he lived in Amsterdam when his wife was buried there on 29 April 1649.

 Like Peter Stuyvesant, Van Walbeeck was one of the limited number of WIC employees with a university education.
 The company appears to have valued him at least as highly as Stuyvesant and it has been suggested that he missed being appointed director-general of the New Netherlands merely by not being in the Netherlands at the right time.